ryzhovau/rrdstorm/README.md

     $ rrdstorm.sh create 0 1 2 3 4 5 6

-where 0..6 is sensor numbers.
+where 0..6 is a sensor numbers.
 You may use only some of them:

  * 0 - Average system load,
  * 1 - RAM usage,